fmahmed/raspi-pxe-kickstart/README.md

 This repo contains the config required for the setup fo PXE server on a RaspberryPi.
 The operating systems that can be kickstarted include CentOS7/8, ESXi 6.5/7.0 and Windows 10

-### Please visit https://www.howtovmlinux.com for related article about the PXE setup.

 ### The following tools has been used for the setup (Release - Raspbian v10 buster)

 - isc-dhcp-server = DHCP server to accept requests from PXE Boot clients.